All I Want for Christmas Is You: A Night of Joy and Festivity

-All I Want for Christmas Is You, a Night of Joy and Festivity was the second concert residency by American singer-songwriter Mariah Carey.
-Originally performed annually at the Beacon Theatre in Manhattan, New York, the residency began on December 15, 2014, and ended on December 15, 2019, after completing eight legs and fifty-six shows in various countries around the world.
+All I Want for Christmas Is You: A Night of Joy and Festivity was the second concert residency by American singer-songwriter Mariah Carey.
+Originally performed annually at the Beacon Theatre in Manhattan, New York, the residency began December 15, 2014, and ended December 15, 2019, after completing eight legs and fifty-six shows in various countries around the world.
 The main set list for the show encompassed songs from Merry Christmas and Merry Christmas II You, alongside additional non-holiday tracks from Carey's discography.

 Background and development

 Mariah Carey released her fourteenth studio album, titled Me.
 I Am Mariah...
 The Elusive Chanteuse, on May 27, 2014.
 It debuted at number three on the Billboard 200 album chart with opening week sales of 58,000 copies in the United States, and number one on the Top R&B/Hip-Hop Albums chart.
 Carey embarked on her eighth concert tour called The Elusive Chanteuse Show in October and November later that year, whereby she performed concerts throughout East Asia, South East Asia and Australasia.
 During the Australasian leg, Carey announced that she would take up residency at the Beacon Theatre in the New York City borough of Manhattan to be performed annually in December, as a twentieth anniversary celebration of the release of her first Christmas album, Merry Christmas, in 1994, as well as her second Christmas album, Merry Christmas II You (2010).
 Carey said in an announcement "I can't imagine being anywhere more special than live on stage, in my hometown, celebrating with my fans during the Christmas season, my most treasured time of the year, I can't wait!"